nativelibs4java/Scalaxy/Reified/README.md

 # TODO

 - Add many more tests
+- Debug `ReifiedValue.optimizedExpr` and remove `ReifiedValue.stableExpr` (which copies captures to their call site, probably producing bad performance at the moment).
+- Write an end-to-end usage example with benchmarks, once `optimizedExpr` is the default (maybe an algebraic expressions parser / compiler?)
 - Fix `ReifiedFunction2.curried`
 - Provide a `ReifiedPartialFunction` wrapper with an `orElse` method that extracts match cases and recomposes a match that's optimizable by the compiler
-- Write an end-to-end usage example with benchmarks (algebraic expressions parser / compiler?)

 # Hacking